google/vulkan_test_applications/application_sandbox/separate_stencil_usage/README.md

 # Separate Stencil Usage

-This sample execerises the extension VK_EXT_separate_stencil_usage by creating a depth/stencil image where only the stencil aspect can be used as an input attachment.
+This sample exercises the extension VK_EXT_separate_stencil_usage by creating a depth/stencil image where only the stencil aspect can be used as an input attachment.
 The sample first draws a cube and a plane, the pixels for the plane are also written to the stencil buffer.
 A second pass uses a full screen quad